TJAdryan/jekyll_blog/_posts/2025-06-01-Next-Train-To-Alberquerque.md

 This data is typically provided in a compact format called Protocol Buffers, which is where our gtfs-realtime-bindings library comes in handy to parse it.

 The MTA has different feeds for different sets of subway lines.
 For our main example, we'll use the feed for the N, Q, R, W lines, but I'll show you how to find others.
-The great news?
-You no longer need an API key for these public feeds!

 ## The python script